davidgyoung/ningo-ios/NingoSdk/README.md

 ## Project Setup

-1. Drag the NingoSdk.framework file into your app in XCode.
+1. Drag the NingoSdk.framework file into your app in XCode (downloadable from https://github.com/davidgyoung/ningo-ios/releases).
 (Unzip it first if necessary.)
 2. In XCode go to App -> General -> Embedded Binaries, and use the + icon to add the NingoSdk.framework binary
 3. In XCode go to App -> Build Settings, and search for "Embedded Content Contains Swift Code".
 Set this to Yes
 4. Edit your project's Info.plist, adding the following entry.
 Without this entry, beacons cannot be detected: